weaviate/weaviate-io/developers/weaviate/model-providers/cohere/generative.md

 ![Grouped task RAG integration generates one output for the set of search results](../_includes/integration_cohere_rag_grouped.png)

-Use the grouped task method to generate a single text output for a group of objects in the search results.
+To generate one text for the entire set of search results, use the grouped task method.

 In other words, when you have `n` search results, the generative model generates one output for the entire group.

 <Tabs groupId="languages">